 - Therefore, on average, the adult social care sector had a greater reliance on non-EU than EU workers.

-- The proportion of the adult social care workforce with a British nationality has been consistent over the past six years (from 2012/13 to 2018/19), rising one percentage point over the period.
+- The proportion of the adult social care workforce with a British nationality has been consistent over the past seven years (from 2012/13 to 2019/20), varying by less than one percentage point over the period.
 The proportion of EU (non-British) workers has risen three percentage points and non-EU workers has fallen three percentage points over the period.

 The Cavendish Coalition

 Skills for Care is a member of the Cavendish Coalition.
-The Coalition, a group of 36 health and social care organisations, is working to ensure the system is properly staffed after the UK leaves the EU.
-The group has set out what the Government needs to focus on during EU withdrawal negotiations to maintain safe, high-quality health and social care services.
+The Coalition, a group of 37 health and social care organisations, is working to ensure the system is properly staffed after the UK leaves the EU.
+The group sets out what the Government needs to focus on during EU withdrawal negotiations in order to maintain safe, high-quality health and social care services.

-The Cavendish Coalition believes it is critical that the Government takes all possible measures to safeguard the future supply of health and social care workers needed to continue delivering safe, high-quality care.
-The Coalition is ready and available to support the Government in a way which allows it to plan a future immigration system which assesses skill levels based on public service value, and ensures excellent, continuing care to communities, patients and residents.
+The Cavendish Coalition believes it’s critical that the Government takes all possible measures to safeguard the future supply of health and social care workers needed to continue delivering safe, high-quality care.
+The Cavendish Coalition is committed to helping the UK Government to design and deliver post-Brexit policies which have a positive impact on the UK’s health and social care system.